code42/py42/docs/userguides/basics.md

 * `py42.sdk.legalhold.get_all_matters()`
 * `py42.sdk.orgs.get_all()`

 These methods each return a [python generator](https://wiki.python.org/moin/Generators).
-By looping over the pages returned by the generator, we can access the actual list of items we seek.
+Looping over the pages returned by the generator gives you access to the actual list of items.
 Use the code snippet below as an example for working with generators and paging in py42:

 ```python